skypienzr98/IOT-Project/README.md

 ### Cloud Platform

-The following [video](https://youtu.be/mI5fn9AS04o) shows the process on how to deploy an application using Heroku.
-This is the [link](https://iot-waste-v2.herokuapp.com/) to the website in the video.
+The following [video](https://youtu.be/W6meRlzatVE) shows the process on how to deploy our Django application using PythonAnywhere.
+This is the [link](http://skypienzr98.pythonanywhere.com/) to our application website shown in the video.

 ### Dashboard